 - shopping centres

 My commercial property inspections include a comprehensive evaluation of all major components of the building.
 For example, this includes the structure, roof, electrical system, interior and exterior elements, heating & cooling systems, plumbing and more.

 2) Critical home inspections

-A critical home inspection for the budget-conscious or homebuyers who only require that the major components of the home be inspected!
+A critical home inspection for the budget-conscious, homebuyers and sellers who only require that the major components of the home be inspected!
 Consequently, I only focus on the critical components of a home which are the roof, structure (inside and outside), windows and doors, and electricity and plumbing installations.

 A critical inspection includes unsafe, functional or structural issues which, in my opinion, requires prompt remedial attention to preserve the safety, functional or structural integrity of the home or major installation.

-Other external elements such as boundary and yard walls, the site, surface drainage, swimming pools driveways, walkways, problem vegetation and foliage, carports, garden sheds etc. do not form part of the critical inspection.
+Other external elements such as boundary and yard walls, the site, swimming pools driveways, walkways, carports, garden sheds etc. do not form part of the critical inspection.
 Furthermore, the internal wall, floor and ceiling finishes are only inspected for signs of damp or staining from moisture intrusion or for structural issues.
 Cupboards and counters are only inspected for moisture intrusion.

 3) Walk Through Inspections

 A walkthrough is not a formal home inspection.
 It is an informal inspection.
 As a result, I perform a visual walkthrough inspection of the home and provide you with comments summarizing my observations.
 Furthermore, my comments will be nothing more than a subjective summary of my initial observations during the walk-through.

 The walkthrough requires, on average, about 1½ to 3 hours.
 You can ask questions and take notes while I explain the defects.